Salomon Sweers

 Salomon Sweers (15 June 1611 in Nijmegen – 2 March 1674 in Amsterdam) was a bookkeeper and a counsel for the Dutch East India Company.

 His younger brother was Admiral Isaac Sweers employed by the Admiralty of Amsterdam.

 Early life

 Salomon Sweers was the son of Aernout Sweerts, a member of the vroedschap, and Alida van Bronckhorst.
 In 1628 the family moved to Amsterdam, when his father became a representative in the East India Company.

 East India period

-Seventeen-year-old Salomon joined the East India Company VOC as a clerk.
+Seventeen-year-old Salomon joined the East India Company or Vereenigde Oostindische Compagnie as a clerk.
 In 1632 Sweers left for the East, under the command of Antonie van Diemen, who protected him.

 In 1638 in Batavia he married Catharina Jans, a widow from Hoorn.
 Together they paid a visit to their homeland.
-In 1640 he undertook a second journey to Batavia, being appointed to the Council of India.
+In 1640 he undertook a second journey to Batavia, being appointed to the Council of the Indies.